davidlang42/threadsplitter/README.md

 # ThreadSplitter
-An add-on to split GMail threads.
+An add-on to split Gmail threads.

-GMail conversation threads are great, but sometimes stupid companies send you multiple emails about different things (eg. orders) with an IDENTICAL subject line.
-These get automatically made into threads because GMail doesn't know any better, so this add-on lets you split them up when required.
+Gmail conversation threads are great, but sometimes you get multiple emails about different things (eg. different orders) with an identical subject line, which Gmail automatically makes into threads.
+This add-on lets you split those emails into separate threads when required.

 The add-on is hosted directly on Google Apps Script, free for anyone to use: (Google Workspace add-on url TBA)